msorkhpar/wiki-entity-summarization-toolkit/README.md

 converted ESBM datasets to NetworkX format, or if you want to use GraphML formats of this dataset, check [ESBM-to-nx-format](https://github.com/msorkhpar/ESBM-to-nx-format) repository.</br>

-Here is an example of loading ESBM datasets with this toolkit:
+Here is an example of loading ESBM and ESM_Plus datasets with this toolkit:

 ```python
 from wikes_toolkit import WikESToolkit, ESBMGraph, ESBMVersions